Bitcoin 101: The Complete Beginner's Guide

 7. Neglecting Tax Obligations

 In most countries, Bitcoin is treated as property for tax purposes.
-Selling Bitcoin, trading it for another cryptocurrency, or using it to buy goods may trigger a taxable event.
-Keep records of your purchases and consult a tax professional.
+Selling, trading, or using Bitcoin to buy goods may trigger a taxable event.
+Keep records and consult a tax professional.

 HODLing: The Long-Term Strategy